El Camino Fundamental High School: EPI (Eagle Polytechnic Institute)

 The EPI program is for 10th-12th students who wish to have a different high school experience.
 EPI is a California Partnership Academy that runs as a School within a School format.
 EPI students share 2-4 classes with each other every year.
 These classes strive to feature cross-curricular core content and activities focused around manufacturing and engineering.

 Academic Decathlon

 El Camino won the Sacramento County Academic Decathlon back-to-back in 1984 and 1985.
-The 1989 and 1990 year teams are widely regarded as the best El Camino ever fielded.

 Sports

-Several El Camino Fundamental High School's sports teams at one point were ranked nationally including the El Camino E-gals dance/drill team who won the UNITED Spirit association's national competition in the dance/drill category in 2004.
+Several El Camino Fundamental High School's has numerous sports teams.
 The school competes in the Golden Empire League.

 Principals

-Randy Holcomb, formerly the principal of Foothill Ranch Middle School in Sacramento, CA is the current principal of the school.
+Evelyn Welborn is the current principal of the school.
 Shelley Friery, formerly a vice principal of the school, served as principal until 2017, having served since 2013.
 Jill Spears, formerly a vice principal at the school, was the principal until 2013, having served since 2010.
 Michael Stockdale, formerly a vice principal at Woodcreek High School in Roseville, CA was the principal from 2007 to 2010.
 Ernest Boone, formerly the principal at River City High School in West Sacramento, CA and Vacaville High School in Vacaville, CA was the principal of El Camino from 1993 to 2007.